harness/developer-hub/tutorials/security-tests/cicd-integrated-pipeline.md

     2. **banditScan** scans a GitHub repo used to build the container image.
     In this case, `fail_on_severity` is set to `high`.
     3. **buildAndPush_PRIVATE** builds a local container image from the repository and pushes it to a private registry.
-    3. The **aquaTrivyScan** step uses the open-source tool **Aqua Trivy** to scan the local image.
+    3. The **aquaTrivyScan** step uses the open-source tool [**Aqua Trivy**](/docs/security-testing-orchestration/sto-techref-category/aqua-trivy-scanner-reference) to scan the local image.
 It has `fail_on_severity` set to `high`.
-    4. If the container image has no issues with medium or higher severity, **buildAndPush_PUBLIC** pushes the image to a public registry.
+    4. If the container image has no issues with high or critical severity, **buildAndPush_PUBLIC** pushes the image to a public registry.

 2. The **sendEmail** stage includes an step that sends an email if the previous stage succeeded.

-You can view all issues from all scanners in the **Security Tests** tab, and also filter the issue list by scanner.
+After the pipeline executes, you can view all issues from all scanners in the **Security Tests** tab, and also filter the issue list by scanner.

 ![](./static/sto-integrated-workflows-09.png)